 If you are planning to use your holiday home for these reasons, check with the insurance provider before taking out a policy.

-A number of policies offer host insurance as a standard add-on, and you'll just need to request it.
-This will increase your monthly premiums but will save you in the long run if a guest damages themselves or your home.
+Many home insurance policies offer host insurance as a standard add-on, which will increase your monthly premiums but will save you in the long run if a guest damages themselves or your home.

-Airbnb does offer its own AirCover insurance when you apply to be a host.
+Airbnb does offer its own protection in the form of 'Aircover' when you apply to be a host.

 Do UK insurers cover overseas holiday homes?